 Alder Lake's smaller Gracemont cores jump forward a single Atom generation and offer the benefit of being more power and area efficient (perf/mm^2) than the larger Golden Cove cores.
 Gracemont also comes with increased vector performance, a nod to an obvious addition of some level of AVX support (likely AVX2).
 Intel also lists improved single-threaded performance for the Gracemont cores.

 Lakefield served as a proving ground not only for Intel's 3D Foveros packaging tech but also for the software and operating system ecosystem.
-At its Architecture Day, Intel outlined the performance gains above for the Lakefield chips to highlight the promise of hybrid designs.
+At its Architecture Day 2020, Intel outlined the performance gains above for the Lakefield chips to highlight the promise of hybrid designs.
 Still, the results come with an important caveat: These types of performance improvements are only available through both hardware and operating system optimizations.
 Let's look at Intel's solution to that problem.

 Intel unveiled the answer to the software challenge at its Architecture Day 2021 — the new Thread Director.
 Due to Alder's use of both faster and slower cores that are optimized for different voltage/frequency profiles, unlocking the maximum performance and efficiency requires the operating system and applications to have an awareness of the chip topology to ensure workloads (threads) land in the correct core based on the type of application.